janetjoywilson/janetjoywilson.github.io/_posts/2021-06-24-grey-to-green.md

 I have been car free & CARE FREE using my bicycles for transportation, one a folding acoustic and the other a pedal assist cargobike, for over two years.
 Looking at a driveway of asphalt 15x32’ makes a girl dream.

 In 2019 I met a landscaper who did some stone work repair for me.
-I found out from asking questions that she has installed ribbon driveways and would love to be a part of this project.
+I found out from asking questions Laura that she has installed ribbon driveways and would love to be a part of this project.
+She was a source of  information, education, brute strengh, and encouragement.

 ![paversgreen]({{ site.url }}/images/blog/paversgreen.jpg)

 I split it into two phases and I’m so glad I did because once ¼ of the pavement was gone in 2020 and I’d planted my first three Sisters garden along with other vegetables, I wanted more garden and less space allocated for parking a car.

 Along the way, while researching plants, and designs, and just having green dreams.
-I found a guy who removes fences between neighbours as a community project.
+I found Dave and Santiago who remove fences between neighbours as a community project.
 In between the driveways was a 50 year old chain link fence and now it’s gone.
 He used the metal and [upCycled](https://www.blogto.com/city/2021/01/volunteer-group-toronto-will-remove-fences-yards-free/?fbclid=IwAR1Y0tMWLpnG0vmkv6EjPcqO95WgRMMNDBBOkVhF3IFaBbVWrO6F1daTByQ) it into Bicycle Racks!!

 ![FenceRemove]({{ site.url }}/images/blog/FenceRemove.jpg)